Dedac/RestDataMappingPicklist/overview.md

 You can now use basic auth by adding the username and password, or use token authentication by using the username "Bearer", and use the token in the password field

+For Azure DevOps rest calls, you can also use the username 'Basic' with the PAT in the password field

 The rest data that is returned can be used to automatically update other fields in the work item.
 Use the field mapping configuration illustrated below to map fields from the rest service to field names in Azure DevOps